opendistro/for-elasticsearch-docs/docs/cli/index.md

 ---
 layout: default
-title: ODFE CLI
+title: Open Distro CLI
 nav_order: 52
 has_children: false
 ---

-# ODFE CLI
+# Open Distro CLI

-The Open Distro for Elasticsearch command line interface (odfe-cli) lets you manage your ODFE cluster from the command line and automate tasks.
+The Open Distro command line interface (odfe-cli) lets you manage your Open Distro cluster from the command line and automate tasks.

-Currently, odfe-cli supports the [Anomaly Detection](../ad/) and [k-NN](../knn/) plugins, along with arbitrary REST API paths.
-Among other things, you can use odfe-cli create and delete detectors, start and stop them, and check k-NN statistics.
+Currently, the Open Distro CLI supports the [Anomaly Detection](../ad/) and [k-NN](../knn/) plugins, along with arbitrary REST API paths.
+Among other things, you can use the CLI create and delete detectors, start and stop them, and check k-NN statistics.

-Profiles let you easily access different clusters or sign requests with different credentials. odfe-cli supports unauthenticated requests, HTTP basic signing, and IAM signing for Amazon Web Services.
+Profiles let you easily access different clusters or sign requests with different credentials.
+The CLI supports unauthenticated requests, HTTP basic signing, and IAM signing for Amazon Web Services.

 This example moves a detector (`ecommerce-count-quantity`) from a staging cluster to a production cluster: